Dr Sergei Zotov

 About me

-2020-2024: Ph.D. at the Warwick University («Renaissance Studies»)
+2020-2024: Ph.D. at the University of Warwick («Renaissance Studies»)

-2020: research assistant at the Herzog August Bibliothek (Wolfenbüttel) in a project by Dr. Gia Toussaint «Private Gebetbücher aus niedersächsischen Frauenklöstern: Instrument und Interaktion»
+2020: Research assistant at the Herzog August Bibliothek (Wolfenbüttel) in a project by Dr. Gia Toussaint «Private Gebetbücher aus niedersächsischen Frauenklöstern: Instrument und Interaktion»

 2018: Russian Enlightener prize for the best non-fictional book in Humanities